 The entire pico-projector can be turned on and off by using a single signal called PROJ_ON.
 When PROJ_ON is high, the projector turns on and begins displaying images.
 When PROJ_ON is set low, the projector turns off and draws just microamps of current on SYSPWR.
-When PROJ_ON is set low, the 1.8-V supply can continue to be left at 1.8 V and used by other non-projector sections of the product.
-If PROJ_ON is low, the DLPA2000 will not draw current on the 1.8-V supply.
+When PROJ_ON is set low, the projector chipset turns off and draws just microamps of current on SYSPWR.
+If 1.8 V is supplied separately from the PMIC (as is the case with the DLPA200x), when PROJ_ON is set low, the 1.8 V supply can continue to be left at 1.8 V and used by other non-projector sections of the product.